 The function of libraries is three-fold.
 Libraries acquire information, organize that information in a way it can be retrieved, and disseminate the information the library has acquired.
 Reference services fulfills this last function.
 Reference services may vary from library to library, but most libraries have an information or Reference Desk where assistance from a librarian is available.
-Almost all libraries also provide reference services via the telephone and in many libraries you can email your reference question, or Ask a Librarian, to a reference librarian who will e-mail you back with the answers.
+Almost all libraries provide reference services via the telephone and many libraries offer email, text, or chat services with a reference librarian.

 There are three main types of reference assistance:

-- Assistance or instruction in the use of the library, including location of materials, use of the catalog, use of computers to access information, and the use of basic reference sources.
+- Assistance or instruction with using the library, including locating materials, using the catalog, using computers to access information, and using basic reference sources.

-- Assistance in identifying library materials needed to answer a question.
+- Assistance identifying library materials needed to answer a question.

 - Providing brief, factual answers to questions, such as addresses, statistics, phone numbers, etc. that can be quickly located.